engtuncay/engtuncay.github.io/typescript/art-ts-beginners-guide.md

 The include and exclude options tell the compiler which files to include and exclude during the compilation process.

-After setting up your tsconfig.json file, you can compile your TypeScript project by simply running the tsc command in your terminal.
+After setting up your tsconfig.json file, you can compile your TypeScript project by simply running the `tsc` command in your terminal.
 This command will compile all TypeScript files in your project according to the options specified in your tsconfig.json file.

 # Type Declarations and Variables in TypeScript

 Let's now learn more about types.
-TypeScript supports several types, including number, string, boolean, object, null, undefined, symbol, bigint, and any.
+TypeScript supports several types, including `number, string, boolean, object, null, undefined, symbol, bigint, and any`.
 Let's explore each of these types in detail.

 - number: This type is used for numeric values.
 It can be an integer or floating-point value.